Despatch (film)

 Despatch is an Indian Hindi-language crime drama film directed by Kanu Behl.
 The film is produced by Ronnie Screwvala under RSVP Movies and it stars Manoj Bajpayee and Shahana Goswami in lead roles.
-Despatch was released on 13 December 2024 on ZEE5, and received mixed-to-positive reviews from critics.
+Despatch was released on 13 December 2024 on ZEE5, and received mixed-to-negative reviews from critics.
 It was showcased as a special presentation at the International Film Festival of India and the MAMI Mumbai Film Festival.

 Plot

 As news shifts to the digital realm, seasoned crime journalist Joy finds himself teetering on the edge of obsolescence.
 Resolute in his pursuit to uncover the next major story while navigating the complexities of his personal life, Joy embarks on an unyielding journey through the depths of Mumbai, revealing its most shadowy secrets.
-While doing his journalism, Joy gets to know about a big secret putting his life in danger.
+While doing his journalism, he gets to know about a big secret putting his life in danger.